whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 The book _One Disease One Cure_ contains many more suggestions for cultivating bravery, integrity, and other qualities.

-Spiritual growth can be joyful rather than stressful when you approach it without shame and guilt, as part of a group of friends that bring out the best in each other.
-As long as you're truly committed to that path of spiritual growth, mistakes are simply learning opportunities along the way.
+Spiritual growth can be joyful rather than stressful when you approach it without shame and guilt, and with friends that bring out the best in each other.
+As long as you're truly committed to spiritual growth, mistakes are just learning opportunities.

 For me, "spirituality" means how you relate to yourself and the world.
 Thus, "spiritual growth" means learning to relate to yourself and the world in a better way, including with integrity, awareness, bravery, joy, generosity, respect for the Earth, and healthy personal boundaries.
 The three core spiritual practices lead to spiritual growth by helping you relate to the world with gratitude, by identifying and giving your sacred gifts, and living in reciprocity.